Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 Plus, the entire house was refurbished and transformed into a museum where you can step back in time and experience what life in 17th-century Amsterdam was really like, for the rich anyway.

-They also have a great audioguide that will provide you with a ton of great info that not surprisingly, I can’t remember right now.
+They also have an audio guide that gives you a ton of great info that not surprisingly, I can’t remember right now.

 Three Cheers for Getting Older…NOT!